bgd-labs/aave-proposals-v3/src/20240322_Multi_NativeBridgeAdaptersUpdate/NativeBridgeAdaptersUpdate.md

 ## Simple Summary

-This proposal updates the Native bridge adapters used on a.DI to connect Ethereum with Polygon, Arbitrum, Optimism, Base, Metis, Gnosis, Scroll, Base and the Ethereum SameChain adapter.
+This proposal updates the Native bridge adapters used on a.DI, to add extra naming metadata and make the gas limit configurations more granular.

 ## Motivation